Beatification

+Pope John Paul I (1912–1978), beatified on 4 September 2022 by Pope Francis.
+He is the most recent pontiff to be beatified.

-Pope John Paul II beatified more people than all his predecessors had during the previous 400 years, and was himself beatified in 2011.
+Pictured is Pope John Paul II.
+He beatified more people than all his predecessors had during the previous 400 years, and was himself beatified in 2011.

-Beatification (from Latin beatus 'blessed' and facere 'to make') is a recognition accorded by the Catholic Church of a deceased person's entrance into Heaven and capacity to intercede on behalf of individuals who pray in their name.
+Beatification (from Latin beatus 'blessed' and facere 'to make') is an act by which the Catholic Church formally recognizes that a deceased member of the faithful is believed to have entered Heaven and is capable of interceding on behalf of individuals who pray in their name, permitting a restricted, local form of public veneration.

+Unlike canonization, which most Catholic theologians hold to be a final and infallible act of the papal magisterium, beatification is generally regarded as a fallible and provisional judgment, and the veneration it permits is confined to a particular diocese, country, or religious institute rather than extended to the universal Church.

 Beati is the plural form, referring to those who have undergone the process of beatification; they possess the title of "Blessed" (/ˈblɛsɪd/) (abbreviation "Bl.") before their names and are often referred to in English as "a Blessed" or, plurally, "Blesseds".

-It is the third stage of the ordinary process of official recognition for Catholic saints: Servant of God, Venerable, Blessed, and Saint.
+Blesseds are venerated regionally, saints by the entire universal Church.

 History

 Local bishops had the power of beatifying until 1634, when Pope Urban VIII, in the apostolic constitution Cœlestis Jerusalem of 6 July, reserved the power of beatifying to the Holy See.

 Since the reforms of 1983, as a rule, (for non-martyred Venerables) one miracle must be confirmed to have taken place through the intercession of the person to be beatified.
 Miracles are almost always unexplainable medical healings, and are scientifically investigated by commissions comprising physicians and theologians.

 The requirement of a miracle for beatification is waived in the case of someone whose martyrdom is formally declared by the church.

 The feast day for a beatified person is not universal, but is celebrated only by territories, religious institutes, or communities in which the person receives particular veneration.
-For instance, Kateri Tekakwitha was especially honored in the United States and Canada during her time as Blessed.
-John Duns Scotus was honored among the Franciscans, in the Archdiocese of Cologne and other places.
+For instance, Kateri Tekakwitha's liturgical feast was celebrated in the United States and Canada when she was declared Blessed.
+John Duns Scotus was venerated among the Franciscans, in the Archdiocese of Cologne and other places.
 Similarly, veneration of Chiara Badano is particular to the Focolare movement.

-The blessed, elected by popular acclamation (the vox populi) enjoyed only local veneration.
+The Blessed, elected by popular acclamation (the vox populi) enjoyed local veneration.
 While the procedure of canonization was taken in hand from the twelfth century by the papacy in Rome, that of beatification continued on a local scale until the thirteenth century before settling at the Council of Trent, which reserved to the pope the right to say who could be venerated.